bluebbberry/MusicRecommendationFungus/README.md

 # MusicRecommendationFungus

-This project simulates federated learning with interactions across an RDF Knowledge Graph and Mastodon.
-The idea: train a model while collaborating with other agents and posting updates to Mastodon.
+This project realizes community-driven song-recommendation in a decentralized manner based on RDF Knowledge-Graph, Mastodon and decentralized federated learning.
+The idea: train a model on your local machine while collaborating with your friends and then use the model together through bots.

 ## Requirements